 1.)
 Noroi (2005):

-Somebody send a note to the Blair Witch people because this is what a fake horror documentary should be.
+Somebody send a note to the Blair Witch people because this is what a fake asian horror movie documentary should be.
 A journalist obsessed with the paranormal begins to investigate unrelated strange phenomenons.
 He eventually links them to a ritual to the demon Kagutaba and he will soon stop at nothing to uncover Kagutaba’s mysteries on film.

 If someones handed me Noroi and told me nothing about it, I would have thought it was real.
 From start to finish the style made me feel like it was a true documentary and did so while maintaining a high level of tension.
-The suspense builds all the way to the almost perfect and completely unnerving ending.
+The suspense builds all the way to the perfect and completely unnerving ending.
 If you can find this movie, see it.
 You wont regret it.